What is Auditory Integration Training (AIT)?

 Where does Auditory Integration Training (AIT) come from?

 Auditory Integration Training (AIT) was developed in the 1960s by an ear, nose and throat specialist, Dr Guy Berard, with the aim of reducing the effects of auditory damage.
-AIT was first used for autistic people in 1975.
+AIT was first used with autistic people in 1975.

 Auditory Integration Training (AIT) is based on the idea that our behaviour can be influenced by how we hear.
 Supporters of this theory also believe that hypersensitive hearing can limit people’s ability to learn and pay attention.